batoorsayed/morgen-mcp/README.md

 Calendar apps give you the technical skeleton of your day; what you did and when.
 Physical journals capture the feeling of it.
 This tool lives in between.

 `morgen-mcp` exposes your Morgen schedule as tools that your AI client can call.
-At the end of the day, start a conversation: the AI fetches your events, reads your existing notes for context, asks you a couple of short questions, and writes something that reads like a real diary — not a meeting log.
+At the end of the day, start a conversation: the AI fetches your events, reads your existing notes for context, asks you a couple of short questions, and writes something that reads like a real diary and not a meeting log.

 Pair it with [mcp-obsidian](https://github.com/bitbonsai/mcp-obsidian) and the entry lands directly in your Obsidian daily note.
 No extra subscriptions, no extra API keys.
 Works with whatever AI client you already use.